MedicinesFAQ

-Velaglucerase Alfa Uses, Dosage, Side Effects, Food Interaction and all others data.
+Velaglucerase Alfa Uses, Dosage, Side Effects and more

 Velaglucerase Alfa is a gene-activated human recombinant glucocerebrosidase used for the treatment of Type 1 Gaucher disease, caused by a deficiency of the lysosomal enzyme glucocerebrosidase.
 Additionally, Velaglucerase Alfa has also been investigated for use in Type 3 Gaucher disease.